VENKY-LTTS/M1_CALENDER-_C/1_Requirements/readme.md

 - Automatic shows the important meeting, events
 - No chance of errers in showing date

+## WEAKNESS

+- Data corruption is possible
+- alternating or even deleting events.
+##OPPORTUNITIES
+- Can be used at any type of places.

+##THREATS
+- Other similar application

 # 4W&#39;s and 1&#39;H

 ## Who: